the-chicken-leg/visualiSAtion/README.md

 # How to visualize

-Each subfolder is the name of a data structure or algorithm and contains a main.py which you can run to watch the magic.
-Run the main.py file from the project directory.
+Each subfolder is the name of a data structure or algorithm and contains a main.py which you can run to watch the magic - run the main.py file from the project root folder so that the PYTHONPATH functions properly.

 The main.py file includes "tuneables" so grandma can have fun too - or you can just jump right into the algo itself.